rusefi/rusefi_documentation/Try-It.md

 ### Does Frankenso work with your setup?

 Frankenso is expected to work with mid 1990's Mazda Miata, Protégé, Aspire, ect.
 It is also compatible (but to a lesser extent) with some vehicles like Honda Civic, ...
 If you have one of these vehicles, move to the below step.
 If you don't have this kind of setup, it may still be what you want.
-See this page for details about what is on the board. http://rusefi.com/wiki/index.php?title=Manual:Hardware_Frankenso_board
+See this page for details about what is on the board.
+See [Frankenso](Frankenso)

 If it has the features you need, then proceed to the next step.